bjones1/CodeChat_Editor/docs/implementation.md

 To decouple these low-level websocket details from high-level processing (such as translating between source code and its web equivalent), the websocket tasks enqueue all high-level messages to the ide queue; they listen to any enqueued messages in the client queue, passing these on via the websocket connection.
-For example, the following diagram illustrates the file watcher IDE:
+The following diagram illustrates the file watcher IDE:

 <graphviz-graph graph="digraph {&#10;    ccc -> client_rx&#10;    client_tx -> ccc&#10;    client_rx -> client_tx [ label = &quot;client_tx&quot;]&#10;    client_rx -> ide_proc [ label = &quot;ide_tx&quot;]&#10;    ide_proc -> client_tx [ label = &quot;client_tx&quot; ]&#10;    ide_fw -> client_tx [ label = &quot;client_tx&quot; ]&#10;    ide_proc -> ide_fw [ dir = &quot;both&quot;, style=&quot;dotted&quot;, label = &quot;File writes&quot;]&#10;    ccc [ label = &quot;CodeChat Editor\nClient websocket&quot;]&#10;    client_rx [ label = &quot;client receive task&quot;]&#10;    client_tx [ label = &quot;client transmit task&quot;]&#10;    ide_fw [ label = &quot;IDE filewatcher task&quot;]&#10;    ide_proc [ label = &quot;IDE processing task&quot;]}"></graphviz-graph>

+The queues use multiple-sender, single receiver (mpsc) types; hence, a single task in the diagram receives data from a queue, while multiple tasks send data to a queue.
+When the IDE processing task writes updated content to the file being edited, it notifies the file watcher to ignore the next file update (hence the dotted arrow).

 Simplest non-IDE integration: the file watcher.

 - On startup, it sends the current file to the CodeChat Editor.
 - It uses a file watcher to send update commands when the current file changes.
 - It writes a file to disk when it receives an update command.
+- It closes the editor if the file is deleted or moved.

 Simplest IDE integration: